International Driving Permits and Brexit – your questions answered about driving in the EU

 Will you need an International Driving Permit (IDP) for a road trip abroad?
 And if so, what kind of IDP will you need?

-Read on for the answers to your most common questions about international Driving Permits after Brexit.
+Read our travel advice guide for the answers to your most common questions about International Driving Permits after Brexit.

 Find out more information about driving in the EU after Brexit.

-Please note that this advice was correct on August 17th 2021 but may change.
+Please note that this advice was correct as of December 31st 2024 but may change.

 Will I need an International Driving Permit (IDP) to drive abroad?